 History of Albert Hall Museum Jaipur

-The museum is named in the honour of Queen Victoria’s husband, Prince Albert of Britain.
-It is also that the Maharaja of Jaipur also got the entire city painted in pink for welcoming the prince and same is continued till date.
+The museum is named in the honor of Queen Victoria’s husband, Prince Albert of Britain.
+It is also that the Maharaja of Jaipur also got the entire city painted in pink for welcoming the prince and the same is continued to date.
 Prince Albert laid the foundation stone of the building and the ceremony was held on Feb 6, 1876.
-Later on after 10 years during the reign of Madho Singh II, this place was made open for public a museum instead of a government building.
+Later on, after 10 years during the reign of Madho Singh II, this place was made open for the public a museum instead of a government building.

 Location – How to reach Albert Hall Museum Jaipur?

-Albert Hall is easily accessible from all major locations and is connected by both public and private transport system through main road of the city.
+Albert Hall is easily accessible from all major locations and is connected by both public and private transport systems through the main road of the city.
 The museum is located in Ram Niwas Bagh.
-The nearest bus stop is Ajmeri Gate and from Ajmeri Gate, the museum is on walking distance only.
+The nearest bus stop is Ajmeri Gate and from Ajmeri Gate, the museum is within walking distance only.